 What’s your marketing plan, especially online?

 Every agent takes a slightly different approach to marketing a property but these days the internet is the biggest elephant in the room.
-According to a joint study of house hunting behavior conducted by the National Association of Realtors and Google, 90% of home buyers searched online during their home buying process and real estate related searches on Google.com have grown 253% over the past 4 years.
+Homebuyers’ use of the web in their property hunt is nearly universal.
+According to the National Association of Realtors’ 2019 Home Buyer and Seller Generational Trends Report, 98% of all buyers use the internet “frequently” in the search for their dream home.

 Suffice to say, if people can’t find your property online, they won’t buy it.